nextbreakpoint/nextfractal/README.md

 ## NOTICE

-NextFractal depends on thirdparty libraries incuding FreeImage, FFmpeg, ANTLR, Apache Software Foundation, RichTextFX, ControlsFX.
+NextFractal depends on several thirdparty libraries including FreeImage, FFmpeg, ANTLR, RichTextFX, ControlsFX and software from Apache Software Foundation.

 NextFractal contains code derivated from original code of open source projects Xaos and ContextFree.

 ## DESCRIPTION

-NextFractal is an application for creating fractal images and other algorithmically generated images.
+NextFractal is an application for creating fractals and other algorithmically generated images.
 Images are generated processing a script and some user provided parameters depending on the selected grammar.
-The grammar defines the domain specific language used to compose the script.
+The grammar defines the domain specific language to use to compose the script.

-NextFractal is currently able to interpret the M language which is designed for creating Mandelbrot and Julia sets, and the CFDG language which is designed for creating geometric shapes iteratively (see http://www.contextfreeart.org).
+NextFractal is currently able to interpret M scripts and CFDG scripts.
+The M scripts are based on a domain specific language designed for creating Mandelbrot and Julia sets.
+The CFDG scripts are based on a context-free grammar designed for creating geometric shapes iteratively.

-NextFractal provides also tools for exploring Mandelbrot and Julia sets, browsing images, creating time based and events based animations, and rendering images and videos.
+NextFractal provides also tools for exploring Mandelbrot and Julia sets, browsing images, creating time based and events based animations, and rendering image and video files.
 NextFractal exports to formats PNG, AVI and Quicktime.

 ## SYSTEM REQUIREMENTS